 - Make people comfortable with reporting concerns.
 “If the organization’s response is reflexively punitive, then the stakes are high if I really need to be sure that I’m right,” Dvoskin said.
 “If the response is not punitive — if it’s thoughtful and measured and helpful — then so what if I’m wrong?”
 Let workers know they won’t be thrown under the bus for reporting misbehavior, ensure confidentiality and encourage them to be as accurate and detailed as possible in their report, Dvoskin said.
 “This is not a whistleblowing exercise.
 This is not to get your coworker or an outsider in trouble,” Doherty said.
 “It’s to ensure the safety of all involved.”

-- Even if you’re low on the totem pole, don’t be afraid to speak up.
-You may the first or only one to know about troubling behavior.
-If you don’t feel like you can tell your boss — or if it’s your boss’s behavior in question — try approaching corporate security, HR, an employee-relations representative or even local law enforcement, she said.
+- Don’t be afraid to speak even if you’re low on the totem pole.
+You may be the first or only one to know about troubling behavior.
+If you don’t feel like you can tell your boss — or if it’s your boss’s behavior in question — try approaching corporate security, HR, an employee-relations representative or even local law enforcement.
 Many companies’ whistleblower tiplines for fraud and mismanagement can also be used to report safety concerns.

 - Take a climate survey to gauge how employees feel about issues like workplace safety and fairness.
 Be transparent about the results even if they’re unflattering.